HenHus/Husmorph/README.md

    > **Analogy:** Think of a rifle shooter improving over time.
 Each trial fine-tunes the shooter’s accuracy, increasing the likelihood of hitting the target center.
 4. Choose the folder where the trained model will be saved.
 During training, this folder will temporarily store intermediate files.
 The best model from each trial (based on cross-validation) is saved in this folder.
 The filenames indicate the mean deviation from cross-validation, allowing to compare trials fairly and monitor performance.

+**Note**: the software becomes unresponsive once training has started.

 5. Once training is complete, the model can be used in the **Set landmarks on images** tab.
 Remember to:
    - Select a new set of images
    - Select the created model
-   - Use images with the same resolution as those used for training
+   - Use images with the same resolution as those used for training for best results

 ---